ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 </div>

+Analysis of the confusion matrix reveals interesting patterns in per-class performance.
+The clear sky class achieves the highest F1 score (0.9040), followed by overcast conditions (0.8904), while partial sky conditions show the lowest performance (0.7826).
+This performance disparity likely stems from the inherently ambiguous nature of partial sky conditions, which represent a transitional state between clear and overcast skies.
+The non-binary characteristics of partial conditions create classification challenges at decision boundaries, where distinguishing between clear-partial or overcast-partial transitions becomes ambiguous.
+This finding aligns with the expected difficulty in categorizing intermediate sky states and highlights the model's stronger performance on more distinctive sky conditions with clearer visual characteristics.

 ### 1.6 Plotting New Data in the SID Space

 The SID space was built on the sky finder dataset, but new sky images can be projected into the SID space using the trained SID model.
 This allows for the visualization of new sky images in the same descriptor space, enabling comparison between new images or between sky finder manually labelled images.

 #### 1.6.1 Window View Dataset

-Adapting our own dataset of window views introduced in [5], we can pass the images through the SID model to obtain their sky image descriptors.
+Adapting our own dataset of window views introduced in [6], we can pass the images through the SID model to obtain their sky image descriptors.
 The window view dataset contains 45 high-resolution images captured from fifteen different locations across the EPFL campus in Switzerland between March and May 2023, encompassing a wide range of atmospheric conditions including clear, partial, and overcast skies.

 The images were captured using a calibrated Canon EOS R5 DSLR camera with dual fisheye lens at 6K resolution (6144×3072 pixels), then converted to 180-degree equirectangular projection format.
 To ensure physically accurate window view representation, each scene was captured alongside a 1:10 scale model of an office room with horizontal aperture.
 The capture locations maintained a minimum 6-meter distance from moving objects and aimed for balanced visual composition with approximately 25% greenery and 40% sky-to-window ratio, following European Daylight Standard EN17037 criteria.